-- 1. Remove the two (M2.5x5) and the single (M2.5x4) screws from the right hinge. - 2.
+- 1. Remove the three (M2.5x5) screws from the right hinge. - 2.
 Disconnect the DC-in connector cable from the system board. - 3.
 Disconnect the Fan assembly cable from the system board. - 4.
-Peel back the adhesive tape covering the LCD cable. - 5.
-Lift the latch that locks down the LCD cable onto the system board. - 6.
-Disconnect the LCD cable from the system board. - 7.
-Peel back the adhesive tape from over the IO board connector cable and disconnect the IO boards connector cable. - 8.
+Lift the latch that locks down the LCD cable onto the system board. - 5.
+Disconnect the LCD cable from the system board. - 6.
+Peel back the adhesive tape from over the IO board connector cable and disconnect the IO boards connector cable. - 7.
 Disconnect the connector cables from the system board in the following order (left right): Speaker, Touchpad, USB, Battery, Keyboard.

-- 9. Remove the two (M2x4) screws from the system board and the two (M2x5) screws holding the metal shield, then lift the system board away from the chassis. - 10.
-For systems equipped with WWAN card, flip the system over and disconnect the WWAN daughterboard cable from the connector on the system board.
-Then lift and move the system board away from the computer.
+8. Remove the two (M2.3x5) screws from the system board and the two (M2) screws holding the metal shield.
+Then lift the system board away from the chassis.